h1kumar/Cerebras_Deep_Learning_Challenge/README.md

 b) Support for various Activation Functions:

 The variable "sigm" controls the activation function to be used for hidden layers.
 Currently, sigmoid(x), 1.7159*tanh(2x/3) and Relu activation functions are present.

 	Set sigm = 0 for Sigmoid,

 	sigm = 1 for Tanh,

 	sigm = 2 for Relu.

 The output layer is a softmax activation layer.

-c) Support for Momentum Weight Update
+c) Support for Momentum Weight Update:

 There is support for Momentum Weight update present in the code.
 The variable "momentum" can be set to 1 to use gradient descent with momentum.